P2PSP/simulator/README.md

 ## Examples:

-1. Run a team with 10 peers (1 monitor and 9 normal peers), during 100 rounds:
+1. Run a team using the default parameters:
 ```
 # inside of the <src> folder, run:
-python3 simulator.py run
+python3 simulator.py run > /tmp/1
 ```

 2. Controlling the number of peers that will join the team: